 _, _ = summarize_component(urls=urls, client=prem_client)

 We intentionally used _ because there is no use for this returned list of summaries.
-However, we can extend this by uploading all the summaries along with the documents (collected from passed) to Prem Repositories.
-We will show that in our next tutorial.
+However, we can extend this by uploading all the summaries and documents (collected from passed) to Prem Repositories.
+We will show that in our following tutorial.

 Congratulations you have created your first application using Prem AI.
 To run this application you just need to run the following command: